 Josh Sauerwein has been a part of George Fox University's College of Business since 2012.
-Before coming to George Fox, he was a faculty member at Bethel College in Mishawaka, Ind., for four years.
+Before coming to George Fox, he was a faculty member at Bethel College (IN).
 Prior to teaching, he worked as a business valuation consultant, public accountant, controller and associate/executive pastor.
-Sauerwein is currently in the final stages of completing his doctorate degree through Anderson University (Ind.).
-He received his undergraduate degrees in accounting and finance through Tabor College (Kan.) and his MBA from Emporia State University (Kan.).
+Josh earned his doctorate in accounting through Anderson University (IN), an MBA from Emporia State University (KS) and a bachelor's in accounting, finance and management from Tabor College (KS).
 He currently holds a CPA license and has aspirations of obtaining his Accredited Business Valuation (ABV) certificate.

-Sauerwein lives in Newberg with his wife, Michelle, and three children, Kaiyen, Isaac and Maycen.
-When he isn't teaching, researching or visiting with students, he enjoys reading, fishing, hiking, camping and a good fall Saturday of smoking ribs and watching Kansas State University football.
+Josh lives in Newberg with his wife, Michelle, and three children, Kaiyen, Isaac and Maycen.
+When he isn't teaching, researching or visiting with students, he enjoys reading, fishing, hiking, camping and a good fall Saturday of BBQ and watching Kansas State University football.

 Professor Sauerwein Teaches: